drifter-handbook/Concept-7/Concept7/Assets/Scripts/StageDirector/stagedirector.md

 Everything is YAML

 ### TODO
-1. Timeline tracking
+1. Pause
-2. Pause
+2. Ellipse
+3. Rotate
-3. Linked shots
+4. Linked shots

 Move command should take a list of "destinations" which include x/y/dir/dist/spd/abs/rel/reldir/controlpts.
 Then, they are connected using a bezier curve, which the actor then follows.